-The source inductor and complimentary output stage give the circuit good large-signal handling capability, but keep the antenna shorter than about 5 or 6 feet to avoid potential overload by strong signals.
+The source inductor and complimentary output stage do give the circuit good large-signal handling capability, but keep the antenna shorter than about 5 or 6 feet to avoid potential overload by strong signals.
 On several occasions now I've thought the antenna was exhibiting bad intermod performance only to discover that my various receivers were the culprit.
 Don't forget that receivers can be overloaded, too.
 Often an appropriate hiigh or low pass filter can help.
 The circuit exhibits the proper output impedance for driving filters.
 The power supply is indicated as 15 volts and 12 volts will work, but with slightly less signal handling capability.
 Higher supply voltage is also fine, up to about 25 volts.

 The circuitry was built into a short piece of PVC pipe with end caps: